UK looking to speed up renewable power connections

 The UK government is promising to speed up the connection of renewable power to the national power grid with the launch of a new consultation process that will change how power plants are connected to the grid.

 Problems are particularly felt by windfarm developers, which can wait years before being able to transmit power to the grid.
-The government recognized that currently more than 60 gigawatts (GW) of new generation capacity — about 200 projects — are waiting to be connected to the national grid, including about 17 GW from renewable sources.
+The government recognized that currently more than 60 gigawatts (GW) of new generation capacity — about 200 projects — are waiting in a backlog to be connected to the national grid, including about 17 GW from renewable sources.

 • Connect and Manage (Socialised): Costs will be shared between all users of the network;